vikingeducation/prep_basics/test-yourself-answers.md

 #### RGB

 Short for red, green and blue, the three colors that make up a pixel.
 Each is an integer between 0 and 255, and a combination of three integers specifies a color to display.

+RGB is one of the many ways we talk about color, and the colors that are most important to web work, versus CYMK for print work.
+RGB is measured from 0 - 255 of each color so in order of red, green, blue.
+Zero of each makes black, 255 of each makes white.

 *Contributed by [Dan Berger](https://github.com/dsberger)*